fallen-icarus/cardano-loans/README.md

 Having the loan update its state at set intervals is a cheap way to enable compound interest.
 The purpose of this redeemer is to do exactly that: have a loan accrue interest.
-This action only involves the protocol's validator since the Active UTxO is just consumed and reproduced at the same address, only the datum is updated to reflect that interest has been applied.
+This action only involves the protocol's validator since the Active UTxO is just consumed and reproduced at the same address.
+Only the datum can be changed to reflect that interest has been applied.
 Since the size of the UTxO may increase with the new datum, the required minimum ADA to be stored with the Active UTxO may increase.
 To allow for this growth, the `Integer` passed with the redeemer can specify how much ADA the UTxO's value needs to increase by.
 The number can be 0 in the case where the UTxO does not need